Do Dualsun panels have anti-reflective glass and what is their luminance?

 (This is about french regulation, for other countries please refer to local regulations and laws)

-The luminance threshold no longer seems to be imposed by the DGAC.
+The luminance threshold is longer imposed by the DGAC.

-• A reverberation study* validated by the DGAC confirming the need for a low luminance module,
+A reverberation study* confirming the need for a low luminance module,

 In the event that the reverberation study concludes that a low luminance module is not necessary, any panel from the FLASH range may be suitable for this project.